 Assess Your Options

-The pain and fatigue that are characteristic of RA can make it challenging to work.
-As you navigate life with RA, it’s important to take an honest assessment of your abilities and challenges.
+The pain and fatigue that are characteristic can make it challenging to work.
+As you navigate life, it’s important to take an honest assessment of your abilities and challenges.
 Is it realistic to continue working?
 If so, what modifications will you need to help you perform your work responsibilities?
 Be realistic, but optimistic.
 Yes, you may need to make some adjustments, but don’t sell yourself short.
-People with RA are working successfully in all kinds of careers.
+People are working successfully in all kinds of careers.

 As you investigate your options, here are a few steps you may want to take:

 Discuss your condition: It’s important to keep your employer in the loop regarding your health status.
-Talk with your supervisor (and if appropriate, your coworkers) about your diagnosis.
-Most people don’t understand the difference between RA and osteoarthritis, so you may have to educate people about the condition in order to help them understand your need for accommodations.
+Talk with your supervisor (and if appropriate, your coworkers) about your diagnosis – you may have to educate people about the condition in order to help them understand your need for accommodations.
 No one will know you need help if you don’t ask for it.
-Having an open dialogue is the first step to striking an optimal balance between RA and work.
+Having an open dialogue is the first step to striking an optimal balance between your condition and work.

 Provide documentation: Sometimes it’s helpful to provide documentation in the form of letters from your healthcare team.
 This can establish credibility as well as educate your employer about the seriousness of the diagnosis.
 Often, a letter from a doctor will help your employer understand the necessity of accommodations.

 Review benefits: Talk with a representative from the human resources department to determine what benefits are available to you.
 In the event you have to stop working, will you be covered by disability insurance?
 Can you sign up for short-term disability?
 What is your long-term plan?
 Over time, work may become more challenging—are you prepared for the future?
 Your local Social Security Administration office can provide numerous publications and other resources about benefits.